TannerNelson16/azuracast_website/README.md

 gunicorn -w 4 -b 0.0.0.0:4592 app:app --daemon

-Also be sure the add your html widgets from your azuracast stream in the index.html file!
+Also be sure the add your mytuner link and  html widgets from your azuracast stream,history, and requests in the index.html file!